- What’s in the WHOIS database

 - Registration contact information for registrant, admin, and technical contacts

 You can change your privacy settings at any time with these steps:

-- In the left navigation pane, click My domains.
+- In the left navigation panel, click Registration settings.

 Note: In rare cases, like in an investigation of a dispute, you may not be able to update your contact information.